codurance/site/_posts/2018-10-04-safety-musings.md

 ## Boilerplate

-If I look at statically typed OOP languages (mostly those without [Hindley-Milner type inference](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system)), to create something that is maintainable the amount of code that I need to create has always looked excesive.
+If I look at statically typed OOP languages, to create something that is maintainable the amount of code that I need to create has always looked excesive.
 But all those interfaces, all those design patterns perform necessary functions in a system of a minimum size and complexity.
 Dynamically typed OOP languages tend to require far less boilerplate, you can concentrate on the actual task.
 It is offset by the fact that you need a very comprehensive test suite to guarantee that there is nothing going wrong on your application due to type mismatch.
 The compiler will not stop you sending the wrong type of object.
 Weakly typed languages are the worst on that regard, because you can forcibly coerce any type into another.

 The boilerplate (directly through the actual production code or indirectly through tests) is necessary to allow maintainability of a code base while at the same time trying to ascertain it's correct behaviour.
 But the more boilerplate you have to write, the more likely that an error could be introduced.
 Could we avoid all this boilerplate?